musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 And I'd like to give a great big warm thank you.

 Thank you, Ivan Alexander.
-All of our regulars coming around and continuing to participate in Sanka.
-This is what Sanka is all about.
-So thank you, Sanka as well, for just keeping things going.
+All of our regulars coming around and continuing to participate in Sangha.
+This is what Sangha is all about.
+So thank you, Sangha as well, for just keeping things going.
 And by that, I mean keeping on doing nothing, just chilling.

 So, yes, yes.
 Another thing that Mike Mick has been doing is helping with the website, the Open Sangha foundation.
 And I would highly recommend that you start in your own mindset, moving out of Skype onto the website.
 That we have friends, we have group, we have posts.
 Anything that you can do on Skype now we can do on the website.